 You need not sign this agreement to open an account with JPMFI.
 See 17 CFR 180.1-1800.5

-At such time as Customer may notify JPMFI that Customer intends to submit a claim to arbitration, or at such time as JPMFI notifies Customer of its intent to submit a claim to arbitration, Customer will have the opportunity to elect a qualified forum for conducting the proceeding, such qualified forum to be selected by Customer from a list complied by JPMFI and provided to Customer in accord with Regulation Section 180.3 (b) (4) of the Commodity Exchange Act.
+At such time as Customer may notify JPMFI that Customer intends to submit a claim to arbitration, or at such time as JPMFI notifies Customer of its intent to submit a claim to arbitration, Customer will have the opportunity to elect a qualified forum for conducting the proceeding, such qualified forum to be selected by Customer from a list compiled by JPMFI and provided to Customer in accord with Regulation Section 180.3 (b) (4) of the Commodity Exchange Act.
 JPMFI acknowledges that it will pay any incremental fees which may be assessed by a qualified forum for provision of a mixed panel, unless the arbitrators in a particular proceeding determine that the Customer has acted in bad faith in initiating or conducting that proceeding.
 Final judgement of any arbitration body may be entered and enforced in any court having competent jurisdiction.